 I recently traveled through Northeastern Georgia as we headed to the mountains of North Carolina.
 We have the privilege of enjoying the autumn in the tranquil and beautiful land between the Smoky Mountains and the Blue Ridge Parkway.
-Enjoying the burst of color in the month of October leaves one in awe of the beauty of creation.
+Observing the burst of color in the month of October leaves one in awe of the beauty of creation.

-I walked by a table of four, little eight- to nine-year-old girls.
-They were sitting with their hot apple cider and fried apple pies (yes fried, it is the south you know), chattering about the fun they just had in the corn maze.
+I walked by a table of four little eight- to nine-year-old girls.
+They were sitting with their hot apple cider and fried apple pie (yes, fried, it is the South you know), chattering about the fun they just had in the corn maze.
 They were laughing and teasing each other about exactly how lost they had become.
 They were voting on which girl was the most directionally challenged in the world of mazes.
 Their mothers pulled up with shopping carts at this indoor-outdoor stand, excited about the fresh apples they were buying to take home and eat.

 Watching this group warmed my heart.
-I mean, how great is it to head out from home on a Saturday morning with friends or family and spend $5.00 to get lost in a cornfield for two hours?
+I mean, how great is it to head out on a Saturday morning with friends or family and spend $5 to get lost in a cornfield for two hours?
 There is much to relish in while enjoying the great outdoors in Northern Georgia and leaving behind the scurry of normal lives, technology, and demands.
 Then to end your day with hot apple cider and the best fried-pie you’ve ever eaten?
 I’m sure after this exciting day those girls slept soundly with fresh air in their lungs and peaceful dreams in their imaginations.